Aveglia/vAMPirus/docs/HelpDocumentation.md

 ## Taxonomy Inference

 vAMPirus uses DIAMOND blastx/blastp and the provided protein database to infer taxonomy of amplicons to ASVs/cASVs/AminoTypes.
-There are summary files generated, one in the format compatable with phyloseq and the other as a .tsv with information in a different arrangement.
+There are summary files generated, one in the format compatible with phyloseq and the other as a .tsv with information in a different arrangement.
 Results are also visualized as a donut graph in the final reports.

 First, lets take a look at the taxonomy section of the configuration file: